How Account Executives Can Improve their Closing Rates with the Spiced Sales Framework

 My first sales job involved walking around the Wellington, New Zealand CBD, generating leads.
 During that job, I knocked on the doors of over 1000 businesses and generated a healthy pipeline because of it.
 And. because I put so much effort into generating those leads, you’d be damn sure that I am going to follow up on them.
 Today, many account execs come into a job not even having to do any business development – only relying on inbound leads.
 Sales professionals only want to sell to people who come to them, as turning non-buyers into buyers becomes too hard and not worth the effort.

 So, where am I going with this little rant of mine?
 The sales process needs to be reintroduced.
 We are salespeople, not product demonstrators.
-A good example of a sales process can be seen with the SPICED sales framework.
+A good example of a sales process can be seen with the Winning by Design SPICED sales framework.

 The SPICED Sales Process Explained